napari/docs/docs/tutorials/fundamentals/viewer.md

 ## Custom keybinding

 One of the promises of **napari** is to provide a beginner friendly environment for interactive analysis.
 For example, we want to enable workflows where people can interact with the GUI, say, click on the centers of some objects or paint over some regions and then perform custom analysis.
 As a first step towards enabling custom interactivity we've provided support to add your own custom keybindings to the `Viewer` or individual `Layer` objects such that when the corresponding key gets clicked, your custom function gets executed.
-Depending on which object you bind your key to, your function will either get access to the state of the entire `viewer` or `layer` object.
+Depending on which object you bind your key to, your function will either get access to the state of the entire `viewer` or `layer` object, such that when the corresponding key gets clicked your custom function gets executed.
+Depending on which object you bind your key to, your function will get access to either the state of the entire `viewer` or `layer` object.

 For example, to bind a function that loops through all layers in the viewer and prints their names to your console when you press the `p` key you can do the following: